Chris56974/Pethreon/frontend/README.md

 It's not as easy as I thought to slowly print out a link char-by-char (either that or I'm dumb)?
 I can't use the same link and slowly print it out, I have to create 17 links I think lol.

-The talking animation is kind of scuffed, I wanted it to stop when the text was done printing on the screen.
-But I hardcoded it to stop after 4.5 seconds.
+It's tough to figure out where I want to put stuff.
+When I switch routes, the only thing I want to stay on the screen are the circles.

+A provider represents a connection to the Ethereum blockchain.